KimMatthews02/Mock-RMF-Implementation-for-a-DoD-Web-Application/README.md

 ## 🧠 Objective

 To showcase understanding of RMF lifecycle processes, FISMA/NIST compliance, STIGs, and control implementation in support of DoD ATO efforts.
-Suitable for roles in ISSO, ISSM, or Cybersecurity Analyst supporting RMF and DIACAP transitions.

 ---